 National planning guidance identifies the need for local planning authorities to address the problems created by pollution, in terms of poor air quality and its impacts on human and environmental health.
 Major air pollutants that impact on human health include particulate matter (PM10 and PM2.5 and fine / very fine particulates) and nitrogen oxides (NOx).
 These gases may also combine to create ozone, a greenhouse gas that impacts on the atmosphere.

 The main cause of poor air quality across the Black Country is related to vehicular transport.
 Locations have been identified that do not comply with current national objectives and that will result in relevant exposures; there are several air quality hotspots where on-going monitoring is required.
 Sandwell Council is working to reduce pollutant concentrations and to minimise exposure to air quality that does not meet with national objectives.
-Like the other Black Country Councils, it has declared Air Quality Management Areas to try to address the issue of poor air quality and provide protection for human health.
+Like the other Black Country Councils, it has declared an Air Quality Management Area to try to address the issue of poor air quality and provide protection for human health.

+As part of this, an Air Quality Action Plan has been produced and updated, which sets out how the Council are monitoring and addressing air quality issues around vehicles, industrial emissions and smoke control.
+In general, monitoring over recent years has demonstrated that the levels of air pollution across the borough have fallen, in line with wider national trends.
+If this continues, the Sandwell-wide Air Quality Management Area may be lifted during the lifetime of this plan.

 It is important that development likely to have a negative impact on air quality is fully assessed and measures taken to make it acceptable, particularly in parts of the Black Country where air quality is currently, or is likely to become, a concern.
-Most developments will have a moderate air quality impact, which can be dealt with through standard mitigation measures, without the need for an Air Quality Assessment (AQA), as detailed in the Black Country Air Quality SPD.
+Most developments will have a moderate air quality impact, which can be dealt with through standard mitigation measures, without the need for an Air Quality Assessment (AQA).
 These standard mitigation measures are designed to deal with the cumulative impact of many moderate impact developments over time and over a wide area.
+The West Midlands Combined Authority is responsible for producing further air quality planning guidance and where appropriate this may provide further advice and guidance.
+This will effectively replace the previous Black Country Air Quality SPD.

-AQAs should be proportionate to the type and scale of development proposed, in accordance with the guidance provided by the Black Country Air Quality Supplementary Planning Document and relevant national standards for air quality.
+AQAs should be proportionate to the type and scale of development proposed, in accordance with relevant national standards for air quality and local guidance as appropriate.
 National planning policy guidance on air quality offers several examples of what might usefully be incorporated in such assessments, including baseline conditions, specific concerns, the assessment methods to be adopted, the basis for assessing impact and determining the significance of an impact and mitigation.

 For some developments a basic screening assessment of air quality is all that will be required, whereas for other developments a full AQA will need to be carried out, using advanced dispersion modelling software.
-An appropriate methodology informed by the Black Country Air Quality SPD should be agreed with the relevant development management team / officer on a case-by-case basis.
+An appropriate methodology informed by national and where appropriate regional guidance should be agreed with the relevant planning officer on a case-by-case basis.

 Where a potentially adverse impact on air quality is identified, mitigation measures may include: